wehrliaa/mbaacc-replay-takeover/README.md

 - [ ] Take over inputs
 - [ ] Play sounds to indicate current state of the program (about to start takeover, saved or loaded state, etc)

-## Known issues

-- If you change or reset the round with the replay paused, it won't unpause by itself.

 ## Building and usage

 Only dependencies are MinGW-w64 and `make`.